JetBrains/kotlin-mobile-docs/topics/faq.md

 ### Can I run an iOS application on Microsoft Windows or Linux?

-If you want to write iOS-specific code and run an iOS application on a simulated or real device, use a Mac with a macOS.
-This is because [iOS simulators can run only on macOS](#what-is-the-kmm-plugin), per the Apple requirement, but cannot run on other operating systems, such as Microsoft Windows or Linux.
+If you want to write iOS-specific code and run an iOS application on a simulated or real device, use a Mac with a macOS ([use the KMM plugin for it](#what-is-the-kmm-plugin)).
+This is because iOS simulators can run only on macOS, per the Apple requirement, but cannot run on other operating systems, such as Microsoft Windows or Linux.

 If you are going to work with shared code or Android-specific code, you can work on any operating system supported by Android Studio.